 Making candied grapes is really simple, but it does take some time.
 The reason is that if you try to do them really fast, they end up sticking together or not being completely coated in sugar.
 For the best results, make sure to take your time, especially when rolling each grape in the sugar.

-Step 1 - Combine half of the sugar with the water in a small saucepan, bring to a boil, and stir until sugar is dissolved.
+Step 1 - Begin by making the candy syrup.
+Combine half of the sugar with the water in a small saucepan, bring to a boil, and stir until sugar is dissolved.

 Step 2 - Remove sugar solution from heat and allow to cool slightly.
 It doesn't have to get to room temperature, just cool enough that you don't cook the grapes!
 Add grapes to sugar mixture and swirl to coat.

-Step 3 - Place syrup-coated grapes on a wire rack, and allow to dry for 30-60 minutes.
+Step 3 - Place syrup-coated grapes in a single layer on a wire rack, and allow to dry for 30-60 minutes.
 Make sure the grapes aren't touching each other.

 Step 4 - Roll each grape in additional granulated sugar, which will stick to the syrup that is already partly dried.
 After each grape is coated, return it to the wire rack to dry for another 30-60 minutes.